Bangladesh Street Children Drop-in Centre

 Whenever possible, and safe, we’ll be working with the children’s families to reduce the risk of them falling into danger.

 No child should be forced to fend for themselves.
-Support the most at-risk communities this Ramadan.
+Support the most at-risk communities.

 Help save children in Bangladesh